 “For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, “Take, eat; this is My body which is broken for you; do this in remembrance of me.”
 In the same manner, He also took the cup after supper, saying, “This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me.”
 (I Corinthians 11:23-25).

 This Passover is Passover; NOT “communion.”
 It is not a ritual to be done whenever some religious group feels like doing it, or even an annual ritual.
-Jesus desired that we remember Him at every meal — no bells and whistles or formal displays, but just a simple act of solemn remembrance of His bread/body giving us eternal life.
+Jesus desired that we remember Him at every meal — no bells and whistles or formal displays, but just a simple act of solemn remembrance of His blood giving us the New Covenant and His bread/body giving us eternal life.

 True Christians Are “Troublemakers”